hazard-ready/disaster-preparedness/README.md

 * Python version: 3.5

 ## Installing App
-This assumes 'python' is the command configured to run the correct python version.
+This assumes `python` is the command configured to run the correct python version.
+Depending on your setup you may need to specify `python3`.

 ### Set up the "secret key" used by Django to secure forms.
 * Set up an environment variable `DJANGO_SECRET_KEY` to whatever you want to set it to.